treojs/idb-range/Readme.md

 // it accepts a specific value as a shortcut to IDBKeyRange.only range('hello') // IDBKeyRange {lower: "hello", upper: "hello", lowerOpen: false, upperOpen: false}
-// but it's more convenient to use range({ eq: 'hello' })
+// but it's more explicit to always use object notation range({ eq: 'hello' })

 // IDBKeyRange and no arguments are ignored